Bookmark This Site

 How to tell if a rattlesnake picture was taken in the wild or not

-You canīt always tell whether a rattlesnake was photographed or filmed in the wild or in captivity, but there is one dead giveaway that is a pretty strong clue that the snake is a long term captive specimen and probably somebodyīs pet.
 If the snake has a very long string of rattles (more than 7 or 8), chances are good that this snake lives a cushy captive life in a cage.
 Snakes in the wild break rattles all the time while wandering over natural obstacles.
 There are exceptions, and rattlesnakes have been found in the wild with very long strings indeed.
-But itīs a lot more common and easy for a captive rattler to grow a tail of prodigious length.
+But it's a lot more common and easy for a captive rattler to grow a tail of prodigious length.

 Comments